The Ultimate Group Travel Guide to Miami and the Beaches, Part 2

 Welcome back to the GOGO Charters group travel guide to Miami.
 In Part 1 of our Ultimate Group Travel in Miami Guide, we covered why groups should visit The Magic City and the best places to stay.
 Now it’s time to get into the fun stuff: the best attractions and beaches for a group to visit!

-Buckle up on your charter bus and get ready for Miami’s top sandy spots and attractions.
+Buckle up on your charter bus rental and get ready for Miami’s top sandy spots and attractions.

 The Best Group Activities in Miami